-Open Houses take place on the third Saturday of every month at 7:00pm in Ellis Hall on the Queen's Campus (58 University Ave).
+Open Houses typically take place on the third Saturday of every month*, at 7:00 from September-April and 8:00pm from May-August, in Ellis Hall on the Queen's Campus (58 University Ave).
 Each month, a featured astronomer presents a hot topic in current astrophysics research followed by a tour of the Observatory facilities!

 During the tour, visitors have a chance to look at the night sky using Observatory telescopes (weather permitting), learn about astro-particle research at the McDonald Institute and the history of physics at Queen's University.

 (*Sometimes we departure from the 3rd Saturday of the month regular schedule - sign up to our mailing list and follow us on social media to stay up to date with the events)

 Join us for a special Dark Matter Day Observatory Open House on Nov 4th in Stirling Hall, co-hosted by the McDonald Institute!